-Africa Outlook talks to Airtel Sierra Leone's boss RVS Bhullar who tells us more about how the telecoms giant is meeting growing demand for data services and why it is deploying high-speed Internet capacity across its network.
+Africa Outlook talks to the Managing Director of Airtel Sierra Leone, RVS Bhullar, who tells us more about how the telecoms giant is meeting growing demand for data services and why it is deploying high-speed Internet capacity across its network.

-The company has grown rapidly in innovation, quality services and other advanced technologies.
-To match this growth, it moved its headquarters to a sophisticated new building at Hill Station in Freetown.
-Bhullar says that the company "needed a building that could match the current trend of innovation" and it is another signal of Airtel's commitment to Sierra Leone.
-"Airtel is leading contributor to the economy.
+“Airtel is leading contributor to the economy.
 Over and above that, our CSR contributions continue to impact the daily lives of Sierra Leoneans through school adoptions and also Airtel Rising Stars.
-We’ve also increased employment by creating self-employed jobs through retail schemes," he says.
+We’ve also increased employment by creating self-employed jobs through retail schemes,” Bhullar says.

 Despite all this, Airtel SL has achieved much in the last year, successfully increasing the capacity of most of its sites which has “improved the quality of service for both voice and data,” says Bhullar.
 “We have over the previous year invested a lot in our network to ensure that we provide a seamless experience for customers.
 We have continued to bridge the communications divide by introducing non-banking solutions via Airtel Money, by launching 3.75 G network and reintroduced One Airtel (previously One Network).
 We also, of course, invested in and have successfully moved into our newly commissioned world class office premises.
 And we have successfully connected to fibre which has improved on the data experience.”